ahmedesoliman/Sign_Lang_AI/README.md

 <img src= "./images/Project_Diagram.jpg" width=auto height= auto>

 The proposed system uses the Convolutional Neural Network (CNN) architecture.
 CNN network consists of different layers that process the input alphabets and symbols and produces the desired output.
 I’m working on creating a model that can help society in a broader way by bridging the communication gap between Deaf-Muted people and everyone else.
-I propose a system, acting as an interface between the Deaf-dumb community and non-disabled people based on American Sign Language (ASL).
+I propose a system, acting as an interface between the Deaf-mute community and non-disabled people based on American Sign Language (ASL).
 The speech Conversion system helps in decoding those symbols without the need of an expert person who understands sign language.

 The feature detection is done using various contour analysis and feature extraction built in the OpenCV Library.
 The hand feature detection is taken through any type of camera or webcam connected to a computer which is then processed into a binary image upon which contour analysis is done and to optimize such actions using OpenCV functions.

-The extracted feature is then passed into the neural network algorithms which pass the feature through various layers and predict a single output which is then mapped to a text file.
+The extracted feature is then passed into the neural network algorithms which process the feature through various layers and predict a single output which is then mapped to a text file.

 One of the most important objectives of the model is to decrease the communication gap between hearing-impaired people and everyone else and use this technology to its best in order to smooth integration of these differently-abled people in our society.